 WHAT TO WEAR

 We wish to be sensitive to the customs of the country we are visiting so we strongly urge you to take into consideration our suggested dress code.
-Women can wear short sleeved tops, but should avoid anything revealing or that finishes above the knee, or if wearing trousers, above the mid calf.
-The most comfortable form of dress is a lightweight tunic dress, sleeveless or with sleeves, over loose lightweight trousers.
-I never bring anything plain white as it invariably gets dirty quickly and in some places the water has a lot of iron and other minerals in it which can discolour white items if hand washing.
+Women can wear short sleeved tops, but will sometimes attract stares if wearing tops that do not cover the groin area.
+The most comfortable form of dress is a lightweight tunic, sleeveless or with sleeves, over loose lightweight trousers, or long/ calf length dresses or skirts.

 Sun hat with brim.